Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Proposed Method

 \section{Proposed Method}

-In this section, we first provide an overview of our proposed method TopoSemiSeg in \cref{subsec:stf}.
-Then, we give a brief introduction to the background of persistent homology in \cref{subsec:persistent_homology}.
-Finally, we introduce our topological regularization for the unsupervised setting in \cref{subset:topo_unsup_reg}.
+In this section, we first provide an overview of our proposed method in \cref{subsec:stf}.
+Then, we give a brief introduction to the background of persistent homology in~\cref{subsec:persistent_homology}.
+Finally, we introduce our TopoSemiSeg in~\cref{subsec:topo_unsup_reg}.

 In SemiSL, we have a small set of labeled training samples and a much larger set of unlabeled samples.
 Let $\mathcal{D}_L=\{(x^L_1, y_1), (x^L_2, y_2),...,(x^L_{N_L}, y_{N_L})\}$ be the dataset of $N_L$ labeled samples, and $\mathcal{D}_U=\{x^U_{1}, x^U_{2}, ... , x^U_{N_U}\}$ be the unlabeled dataset of $N_U$ images, where $N_L<<N_U$. $x_i^U$ denotes the $i$-th unlabeled image and $x_i^L$ denotes the $i$-th labeled image with its corresponding pixel-wise label $y_i$.